 Applications to EuroHPC JU computing resources must use codes that have been thoroughly tested and can demonstrate either high performance and scalability on the EuroHPC JU systems requested (or compatible) or a need for ensemble simulations or a need for large data training in cases of AI applications that require a large amount of CPU/GPU time overall.
-The focus should be on approaches (parallelization, architectures and software) and memory requirements, and should be justified in terms of time-to-solution and the suitability of the hardware requested, e.g., the fraction of peak performance that can be attained.
+The focus should be on approaches and memory requirements and should be justified in terms of time-to-solution and the suitability of the hardware requested.